paulfioravanti/paulfioravanti.github.io/_posts/2018-03-07-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 Once we've built the GraphQL request to fetch a contact (whose `Contact.Request` module we will create next), we:

-- use [`GraphQL.Client.Http.sendQuery`][] create a `Task` to send the query off to the `apiUrl`
+- use [`GraphQL.Client.Http.sendQuery`][] to create a `Task` to send the query off to the `apiUrl`
 - ask the Elm runtime to `attempt` to run that `Task`
 - send a `Msg` of type `ContactMsg FetchContact`, which gets handled just like before in `Contact.Update` (no changes needed to that file)

-Now, let's create that `Contact.Request` to replace the `Contact.Decoder`.
-Unlike in GraphiQL, we cannot use raw GraphQL queries in Elm-land, so we will have to port the content of the query to Elm (but let's keep the GraphQL query that we want generated as a comment so we can keep our bearing):
+Now, let's create that `Contact.Request` module to replace the `Contact.Decoder`.
+Unlike in GraphiQL, we cannot use raw GraphQL queries in Elm-land, so we will have to port the content of the query to Elm (but let's keep the GraphQL query that we want generated as a comment, just so we can keep our bearings):

 **`assets/elm/src/Contact/Request.elm`**